Kotti/Kotti/docs/demo.rst

         pip install -e Kotti
         pip install -e kotti_calendar
         pip install -e kotti_twitter
-        pip install -e kotti_rstdocument

-   (If you skipped 'kotti_rstdocument', skip it here too.)

 5. Make a local copy of the demo directory and chdir into it.